Robotic-Arm Assisted Joint Replacement

 Robotic arm-assisted knee and hip replacement is a relatively new technology and tool I am excited about.
 I believe this is the future of joint replacement because it allows the surgeon to know how the implant will fit your joint before we enter the operating room.
 I also think this technology will create less post-surgical pain because less soft tissue stretching is needed to accomplish the operation successfully and safely.
 It's been my impression that patients who have undergone robotic arm assisted knee replacement have had less pain compared to those who have undergone knee replacement without the robotic arm.
 This has not been true for all patients, but for some, it definitely has.

 The other benefit is that registry (long term study) data shows robotic technology for partial knee replacement surgery is more accurate than manual or traditional surgery, resulting in less early failure of the replacement joint, and therefore, less chance for additional surgeries.
-We do not have data for total knee available at this time, but the current thinking is that the data will show superiority in some way.
+We do not have data for total knee or total hip available at this time, but the current thinking is that the data will show superiority in some way.

 Utilizing the Mako robotic-arm assisted knee and hip replacement (partial or total) allows for an unparalleled level of accuracy and precision for joint replacement.
-It allows for a personalized, custom surgical plan and implantation that is unique to your anatomy.
+It allows for a personalized, unique surgical plan and implantation that is customized to your anatomy.

 How it works:

 First, a CT scan of your arthritic joint is taken.
 A CT scan is a 3D image of the joint.
 This CT scan is uploaded into the Mako System software and then a 3D model of your joint is created.
 This 3D model is used to create a pre-surgical plan by performing the joint replacement virtually on a computer screen before you even enter the operating room.